Category Archives: Prussian Royals

 Crown Prince Friedrich Wilhelm, c1701. source: Wikipedia

 For the first few years of his life, he was raised in Hanover, at the court of his grandmother, the Electress Sophia of Hanover, along with his cousins – his future wife, Sophie Dorothea of Hanover, and her brother, the future King George II of Great Britain.
 He returned to Berlin in 1692 and was educated by a Huguenot governess who did not speak German.
 At just six years old, he was given command of his own infantry regiment, and at eight years old, began to study under the direction of a Prussian general.
-However, his mother soon intervened (as he could neither read nor write by the age of nine), and a new Huguenot tutor was brought in to teach him.
+However, his mother soon intervened because he could neither read nor write by the age of nine.
+A new Huguenot tutor was brought in to teach him.
 From a very young age, Friedrich Wilhelm developed a strong sense of thrift and a love for all things related to the military.
-For his tenth birthday, he was given his own estate at Wusterhausen where he learned the basic fundamentals of economics and management – both skills which would serve him well during his reign.
+For his tenth birthday, he was given his own estate at Wusterhausen where he learned the basic fundamentals of economics and management, both skills which would serve him well during his reign.

 Sophie Dorothea of Hanover. source: Wikipedia